nyu-wireless/mmwRobotNav/mmwave_channel_modeling/data/README.md

 There are at most 5 paths per each TX-RX links.

-TX location can find in "Ray tracing" data set.
+TX location can find in "Ray Tracing" data set.